saneksun/netbox/scripts/README.md

 Licenses output is in Juniper format

 ### <i>GetInventoryJunos.py</i>
 Getting chassis inventory information from JunOS devices that are registered in Netbox and have primary_ip address, using NETCONF (must be allowded on devices).
+Authentication is done via ssh rsa key.
 Search can be done by site name, device type, device name.

 Add the following modules to requirements.txt: